elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 tracking player scores and sending that data to our back-end platform.

 We have our platform running with a sample game file to work with, now we can finally focus on writing the actual game.
-In the next sections we're going to set up our Elm application, add SVG for our game's background, add a little character to work with, and wire up the keyboard for interaction.
+In the next sections, we're going to set up our Elm application, add SVG for our game's background, create a little character, and wire up the keyboard for interaction.

 ## Base Application for Our Game